heikikiisler/pomodoro/README.md

 ### Ideas for new features and changes

-* Option to change running time without changing defaults (Right click on the time)
 * Adding options to a right-click menu to reduce confusion
 * Make it available for pinning to taskbar (Windows 10)
 * Let timer run past 00:00